-We have now received the Examiner's Report on our draft Plan, which at the time of writing is shortly to be published on Shropshire Council's web site (and also then here and on the Neighbourhood Plan page).
-With mainly minor amendments he recommends that the draft Plan proceed to a Referendum of registered electors in the Parish in the New Year.
+We were delighted to receive (December) this Examiner's Report on our draft Plan.
+With mainly minor amendments he recommends that the draft Plan proceed to a Referendum of registered electors in the Parish in 2019.
 The only exception is his removal of our sensitive gaps policy, but we feel this is mitigated by the adoption of a development boundary on the same lines, with all outside it (including the gaps between areas of development) being defined and protected as "open countryside".
 He has made no changes to the numbers or scale of our housing targets, or to our HS2 policy, that all land is restored to its original state on the completion of work.

-The Team has notified Shropshire Council that it supports proceeding now to a referendum on the Plan as amended, and it was anticipated the Parish Council will also do so at its January meeting.
-This it did, on 14th January, unanimously agreeing " “Woore Parish Council supports the conclusions of the Examiner’s report into the Neighbourhood Plan, and agrees that there may be a need for Shropshire Council to provide additional minor clarifications to the examiner’s proposed modifications in order to ensure internal consistency between the Examiner’s conclusions and the resulting policies of the Neighbourhood Plan”.
-We hope soon to hear the Plan is ready to go to Referendum.
+The Team notified Shropshire Council that it supports proceeding now to a referendum on the Plan as amended, and the Parish Council also did so at its January meeting, unanimously agreeing “Woore Parish Council supports the conclusions of the Examiner's report into the Neighbourhood Plan, and agrees that there may be a need for Shropshire Council to provide additional minor clarifications to the examiner's proposed modifications in order to ensure internal consistency between the Examiner's conclusions and the resulting policies of the Neighbourhood Plan”.

 This is a very different referendum by the way from the one (whether first or second) currently constantly featuring in the TV News - it will be just us, and what we vote for will happen!